mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - [ ] Set default values for new users.
 Set the default password validity to 90 days, and set the first UID that is used for new users to 2000.

-- [ ] Create users **edwin** and **santos** and make them members of the group *livingopensource* as a secondary group membership.
+- [x] Create users **edwin** and **santos** and make them members of the group *livingopensource* as a secondary group membership.
 Also, create users **serene** and **alex** and make them members of the group *operations* as a secondary group.

 - [ ] Create shared group directories ```/groups/livingopensource``` and ```/groups/operations```, and make sure the groups meet the following requirements:
-    - [ ] Members of the group *livingopensource* have full access to their directory.
+    - [x] Members of the group *livingopensource* have full access to their directory.
-    - [ ] Members of the group *operations* have full access to their directory.
+    - [x] Members of the group *operations* have full access to their directory.
-    - [ ] New files that are created in the group directory are group owned by the group owner of the parent directory.
+    - [-] New files that are created in the group directory are group owned by the group owner of the parent directory.
-    - [ ] Others have no access to the group directories.
+    - [-] Others have no access to the group directories.
     - [ ] Members of the group *operations* have read access to the directory ```/groups/livingopensource```.

 - [ ] Create a 2-GiB volume group, using 8-MiB physical extents.
 In this volume group, create a 500-MiB logical volume with the name mydata, and mount it persistently on the directory ```/mydata```.